 So, given that this is a Valentine’s Day cocktail (but you can make a mocktail version of this too!)
 I opted for the cranberry juice which I love anyway.
 To balance that out I used gin, tonic and added a little home made rhubarb purée for an extra twist.

-This cocktail is not too sweet, rather tangy with a hint of bitterness – just like a gin cocktail should be!
+This cocktail is not too sweet, rather tangy with a hint of bitterness – just like a gin cocktail recipe should be, practically perfect, just like in a cocktail bar!
 You’ll find the recipe below in a printable version.

 A yummy twist to the classic long drink, not too sweet, a bit tangy and perfect for dinner parties - or even Valentine's Day!
 With home made rhubarb purée.